 - Allow the casserole to rest for a few minutes after baking; this helps it to set and makes it easier to serve.

-05 May 2026A sweet potato salad with buttermilk dressing and crispy bacon.
+05 May 2026A comforting vegan potato curry with chickpeas, peas, and cashews.

 05 May 2026